 Office project training program.
-Online training Microsoft Project
+Microsoft Project Online Training

-Year of issue: 2010
+Year of manufacture: 2010

 Publishing house: BHV-SPb

-Chapter 1.
-Brief description of project management methods
+ISBN: 978-5-9775-0582-6 Chapter 1. project management methods

 • Projects and project management